ThatOSDev/LOS-EFI/README.md

 *QEMU*
 https://www.qemu.org/

-*NOTE 1* : All three of the above programs are in my windows path.
+*NOTE 2* : All three of the above programs are in my windows path.
 You can do a search on how to do that.

-*NOTE 2* : Do to the folks who like to cause problems for other youtubers, I am showing my OFFICIAL youtube channel here.
+*NOTE 3* : Do to the folks who like to cause problems for other youtubers, I am showing my OFFICIAL youtube channel here.
 Do NOT trust the scammers who pretend to be me !
 https://www.youtube.com/@ThatOSDev/videos

+*NOTE 4* : Although this is an LCARS Operating System, there will be a simplistic Windows-Like GUI as well.
+Flat colors for the windows, nothing fancy.
+This can be improved over time.
+But this is mainly for those who do not like the LCARS interface.

 # ** IMPLEMENTED EFI **